UBCSailbot/docs/docs/reference/github/workflow/issues.md

 ## Adding issues to a milestone

-We use GitHub milestones to give the team a clear timeline for what we want to accomplish in a given time period.
+We use milestones to track progress on groups of issues or pull requests that we want to complete by a certain date.
 Since our projects span over many years, it is important to work incrementally with small, yet achievable goals.
 If your issue should belong to a milestone, simply add it to a milestone by clicking on the gear icon in the `Milestone` section and add it to your desired milestone.